Super Fly (1972 film)

-Super Fly is a 1972 American blaxploitation neo-noir crime drama film directed by Gordon Parks Jr. and starring Ron O'Neal as Youngblood Priest, an African American cocaine dealer who is trying to quit the underworld drug business.
+Super Fly is a 1972 American blaxploitation crime drama film directed by Gordon Parks Jr. and starring Ron O'Neal as Youngblood Priest, an African American cocaine dealer who is trying to quit the underworld drug business.
 The film is well known for its soundtrack, written and produced by soul musician Curtis Mayfield.
 It was released on August 4, 1972.

 O'Neal reprised his role as Youngblood Priest in the 1973 film Super Fly T.N.T., which he also directed.
 Producer Sig Shore directed a second sequel, The Return of Superfly, released in 1990, with Nathan Purdee as Priest.
 A remake was released in 2018.

 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

-Plot summary
+Plot

-Youngblood Priest (Ron O'Neal), an African-American cocaine dealer, enjoys a luxurious lifestyle in Harlem.
+Youngblood Priest, an African-American cocaine dealer, enjoys a luxurious lifestyle in Harlem.
 He yearns to go straight, despite the fortune he makes.
 One day, Priest confronts Fat Freddie, one of his dealers, about money that Freddie owes and threatens to force Freddie's wife into prostitution unless he robs a competitor.
 Although the timid Freddie abhors violence, he agrees and accompanies another member of Priest's "family" of lower-level dealers to commit the robbery.

 Priest discusses his plan to buy thirty kilos of high-quality cocaine with the $300,000 he and his partner Eddie have, which they can sell for $1,000,000 within four months.
 With such a big score, they can retire comfortably.
-Eddie argues that crime is the only option left to them by "The Man."
+Eddie argues that crime is the only option left to them by "The Man".
 That night, Eddie and Priest approach Scatter, a retired dealer who started Priest in the business.
 Scatter initially refuses to help Priest.
 Eddie threatens Scatter, demanding that he reveal his source if he will not supply them, but Scatter holds him at gunpoint.
 Priest defuses the situation and persuades Scatter to help them, although Scatter warns that it will be the last time.

 Priest and Eddie are joined by Freddie, who turns over the money he stole.
 The next day, Freddie is picked up for fighting, and when he is beaten by the police, he reveals when and where Priest and Eddie are to pick up the first kilo of cocaine from Scatter.
 Freddie attempts to escape and is killed when he runs in front of a car.